trychlos/pwix-tenants-manager/README.md

     The name of the role which holds the scoped management for a tenant, defaulting to `SCOPED_TENANT_MANAGER`.

-- `tabularServerExtend`
+- `serverTabularExtend`

     A server-side function which comes to extend the content of the dataset published for the tabular display.

-    The function get the current entity item as its unique argument and is expected, and returns a Promise when finished with its job.
+    The function get the current entity item as its unique argument and returns a Promise when finished with its job.

     Defaults to `null`.